Key facts

 Course overview

-Explore advanced creative projects and research through a Bachelor of Creative Arts (Honours).
+Explore advanced creative projects and research through a Bachelor of Communication and Creative Arts (Honours).
 Honours is a year of specialised study that allows you to combine the theory and practical skills gained throughout your undergraduate degree.
 While undertaking an individual creative project, you will be supported in your development as an independent practitioner as you build your skills, critical engagement and depth of knowledge in your chosen area of study.

 It is an opportunity to expand your knowledge in a field you are passionate about and to develop invaluable research and life skills that will stay with you throughout your career.